HariAvvaru/Javaprograms/Arrayprog/readme.md

+## Program1
+Write a program to initialize an integer array and print the sum and average of the array.
 ## Program2
 Given two non-negative int values, print true if they have the same last digit, such as with 27 and 57.